Tim McCarver: St. Louis Cardinals

 McCarver hit the tie-breaking home run in the 10th inning, winning Game 5 of the 1964 World Series for the Cardinals.
 In 1966, McCarver was named to the All-Star Team, scored the winning run in the 10th inning of that 1966 All-Star Game, and became the first catcher to lead the National League in triples, with 13.
 In 1967, he finished second to teammate Orlando Cepeda for the National League Most Valuable Player award.

 McCarver was a member of two World Series champion teams in St. Louis.
-He was the favorite catcher of the notoriously temperamental Bob Gibson, and he fostered a relationship with young pitcher Steve Carlton that would keep him in the Major Leagues later in his career.
+He was the preferred catcher of the notoriously temperamental Bob Gibson.
+McCarver said if he had any prejudices it was probably Gibson who helped him get past them.

+During his time in St. Louis, he also fostered a relationship with young pitcher Steve Carlton that would keep him in the Major Leagues later in his career.
 In 1968, McCarver was the Cardinals catcher as they won the NL pennant but were ultimately defeated by the Detroit Tigers in a seven-game World Series.

 Later career

 After the 1969 season, the Cardinals traded McCarver, Curt Flood, Joe Hoerner, and Byron Browne to the Philadelphia Phillies for Dick Allen, Cookie Rojas, and Jerry Johnson.
 On June 14, 1972, the Phillies traded McCarver to the Montreal Expos for John Bateman.
 The Expos used McCarver as an outfielder.
 The Cardinals re-acquired McCarver from the Expos for Jorge Roque after the 1972 season.
 The Boston Red Sox purchased McCarver from the Cardinals towards the end of the 1974 season.
 The Red Sox released McCarver in June 1975.
 He signed with the Phillies a week later.

 During his first stint with the Phillies, McCarver caught Rick Wise's no-hitter on June 23, 1971.
 At the end of the season, the Phillies traded Wise to the Cardinals for Steve Carlton, reuniting McCarver with his former teammate.
 During the 1972 season, the Phillies traded McCarver to the Montreal Expos, where, on October 2, he caught the second of Bill Stoneman's two career no-hitters.

 McCarver finished his career as Carlton's personal catcher for the Phillies in the late 1970s.

-McCarver retired after the 1979 season to begin a broadcasting career.
-McCarver briefly returned to duty in September 1980, becoming one of 31 players to appear in Major League games in four decades (1950s–1980s).
+He thought he was done playing baseball and made some audition tapes for Philadelphia TV stations.
+He retired after the 1979 season to begin a broadcasting career.
+He briefly returned to play in September 1980, becoming one of 31 players to appear in Major League games in four decades (1950s–1980s).

-He caught 121 shutouts during his career, ranking him 9th all-time.
+He had 121 shutouts as a catcher during his career, ranking him 9th all-time.